BIO 5101 C655 Zoology

 Correct Answer:

-The study of chemicals within an ecosystem
+The study of animal behavior.

 Explain how animal physiology contributes to an animal's ability to maintain homeostasis.